davewalker5/CricketTracker/README.md

 - Declarations, follow-ons or innings victories
 - Automatic DLS calculations

-The focus is on maintaining a clear, useful and inspectable record of competitions, fixtures, results, innings summaries and standings.
+The focus is on maintaining a clear, useful and inspectable record of competitions, fixtures, results, innings summaries, standings and match-level analysis.

 ## Feedback